MaartenGr/KeyBERT/README.md

  'mapping']
 ```

-To extract keyphrases, simply set `keyphrase_length` to 2 or higher depending on the number
+To extract keyphrases, simply set `keyphrase_ngram_range` to (1, 2) or higher depending on the number
 of words you would like in the resulting keyphrases:

 ```python